wangshaocong92/develop/doc/doc/cla.md

 Implicitly Lemma 2.23 is used in Definition 2.22.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Lemma-2-23-Logical-Division-Implication "Lemma 2.23 Logical Division Implication"){.headerlink}Lemma 2.23 Logical Division Implication {#Lemma-2-23-Logical-Division-Implication style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Lemma-2-23-Logical-Division-Implication "Lemma 2.23 Logical Division Implication")Lemma 2.23 Logical Division Implication

 Suppose $A = \mathbf{S}:\mathbf{D}$, $M = \text{size}(A)$, and $B$ are as in Definition 2.22.
 Then $\{\mathbf{S},\left( B,\text{complement}(B,M) \right)\}$ is admissible for composition.